When did casino gaming and sports wagering become legal in Maryland?

-What role does Maryland Lottery and Gaming play in the state’s casino program?
+What role does Maryland Lottery and Gaming play in the state’s casino and sports wagering programs?

-Maryland Lottery and Gaming serves as the regulator of the state’s casino program and is responsible for ensuring that each facility complies with all regulations before issuing an operation license.
-As regulators, the Maryland Lottery and Gaming is responsible for the following once the facility is in operation:
+Maryland Lottery and Gaming serves as the regulator of the state’s casinos and sports wagering entities and is responsible for ensuring that all casinos and sports wagering licensees comply with all regulations before issuing an operation license.
+As regulators, Maryland Lottery and Gaming is responsible for the following:

-- Ensuring casinos provide proper surveillance and adequate security staffing at all times.
+- Ensuring casinos and sports betting licensees provide proper surveillance and adequate security staffing at all times.

-- Ensuring casinos have adequate systems of internal controls.
+- Ensuring casinos and sportsbooks have adequate systems of internal controls.

-- Performing background investigations and licensing of casino employees.
+- Performing background investigations and licensing of casino and sportsbook employees.

-- Performing auditing and accounting of casino gaming revenue.
+- Performing auditing and accounting of casino gaming and sports wagering revenue.

-- Ensuring casinos comply with Maryland’s gaming laws and regulations.
+- Ensuring casinos and sportsbooks comply with Maryland’s applicable laws and regulations.

-- Ensuring casinos have adequate responsible gambling programs.
+- Ensuring casinos and sportsbooks have adequate responsible gambling programs.

-What is the role of Maryland Lottery and Gaming’s casino compliance staff?
+What is the role of Maryland Lottery and Gaming’s Compliance staff?

 Compliance staff members are on duty during all hours of operation at all six casinos.
 Their job is to ensure that the casinos adhere to state gaming laws and regulations, as well as the casinos’ own internal policies.
 Patrons may visit the Maryland Lottery and Gaming Compliance office at each casino with questions related to such issues.

 How does Maryland benefit from casinos and sports wagering?

 The casinos contribute hundreds of millions of dollars annually to state programs.
-Since the opening of the state’s first casino in 2010, casino gaming revenue has contributed more than $4.6 billion to the Maryland Education Trust Fund, which supports pre-K through 12 public education, public school and higher-education construction, and capital improvements including community colleges.
+Since the opening of the state’s first casino in 2010, casino gaming revenue has contributed more than $5 billion to the Maryland Education Trust Fund, which supports pre-K through 12 public education, public school and higher-education construction, and capital improvements including community colleges.
 Casino revenue also supports local impact grants, local jurisdictions, Maryland’s horse racing industry, programs for small, minority- and women-owned businesses, and responsible gambling programs.
 Sportsbooks contribute 15% of their proceeds to the Blueprint for Maryland’s Future Fund, which supports public education programs.